PDWhittington/todo/README.md

 ## How to build

-Install git and ensure that git is in your PATH environment variable.
-To clone this repository, type the following in a command-line:
+Install git and ensure that it is in your PATH environment variable.
+To clone this repository, type the following at a command-line:

 ```
 git clone https://github.com/PDWhittington/todo.git
 ```
 You will also need a recent .Net SDK installed.
 I am on .Net 6.0.
 To build the app, run something like the following.
 This will build the app so that it can run on all target operating systems.
-One dependency, gitlib2sharp, has OS-specific dependencies (i.e. the .Net assembly wraps a native library which varies from platform to platform) Building for all target operating systems will ensure that all native libraries are produced.
+One dependency, gitlib2sharp, has OS-specific dependencies (i.e. the .Net assembly wraps a native library which varies from platform to platform).
+Building for all target operating systems will ensure that all the native libraries are produced.
 This means that the app can run on Windows, OSX or Linux.

 ```
 cd todo
 dotnet build src
 ```
-If you are confident that you need the app to run on only one operating system, you can publish the app for just the [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#windows-rids)
+If you are confident that you need the app to run on only one operating system, you can publish the app for just the [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#windows-rids) that you need.

 ```